 The metadata expressions editor enables you to define what Simplifier should display as Title and Description for your resources.
 To start editing the metadata expressions of your project, select

-Options and click on
+Settings and click on

 As a convention, you must specify the resource type followed by the property (Title or Description) with a semicolon and the FHIR PATH expression based on which we extract the value.

 Note that in this example, identifier and name.family are both collections that could contain more than one item.
 By default Simplifier only takes the first item of a collection.
 We built a custom FHIR PATH function to concatenate multiple items called

 glue().
 The items are separated by the argument that is passed to this function.

 Patient.Description: name.family.glue(', ')